 To find out more about careers in HR have a look at these resources.

-Sharing also a resource from the British Medial Journal for their website which includes career routes, vital information and advice within psychiatry, nursing, therapy and many others.
+Take a look at resources from the British Medial Journal on their website which includes career routes, vital information and advice within psychiatry, nursing, therapy and many others.

 - 6 Compelling Reasons to Consider a Career in Telecoms - August 9, 2023

 - The Reading Internship Scheme – Dal’s Experience - December 5, 2022

 - Event Review: Explore Careers in Consulting, IT & Tech - November 30, 2022